Carlos Alcaraz reaches his first French Open final by beating Jannik Sinner in 5 sets over 4 hours

 Sinner, his rust-colored shirt a few shades darker than the clay, came out ready at the start of the match, barely ever missing, gliding more than grinding along the baseline, stretching his long limbs to get to nearly everything Alcaraz offered.
 Alcaraz, his right arm covered by a white sleeve, would deliver a powerful shot to a corner, punctuated with a grunt, and Sinner would somehow get to it, flip it back and draw a mistake.

-And then, after Sinner led two sets to one, Alcaraz pushed the proceedings to a fifth, closing the fourth with a cross-court backhand winner, then raising his right fist and shaking it.
+After Sinner took the third, Alcaraz pushed the proceedings to a fifth.
+He closed the fourth with a cross-court backhand winner, then raised his right fist and shook it.

-With his strokes, somehow, gaining zest, and the crowd, somehow, getting louder, Alcaraz never let his early edge in the final set wane.
+Here's how Alcaraz came through: He came up with a 32-23 edge in winners over the last two sets.

-“You have to find the joy (while) suffering.
-That’s the key.
-Even more on clay, here at Roland Garros.
-Long rallies.
-Four-hour matches.
-Five sets,” Alcaraz said.
-“You have to fight.
-You have to suffer.
-But as I told my team many, many times, you have to enjoy suffering.”
+With his strokes, somehow, gaining zest, and the fans, somehow, getting louder, Alcaraz advanced at a tournament he grew up watching on TV at home in Spain as his countryman Nadal piled up a record 14 titles.

 AP tennis: https://apnews.com/hub/tennis